Saxifraga: Ecology

 Saxifrages are typical inhabitants of Arctic–alpine ecosystems, and are hardly ever found outside the temperate parts of the Northern Hemisphere; most members of this genus are found in subarctic climates.
 A good number of species grow in glacial habitats, such as S. biflora which can be found some 4000 m above sea level in the Alps, or the East Greenland saxifrage (S. nathorstii).
 The genus is also abundant in the Eastern and Western Himalayan alpine shrub and meadows.
 Though the archetypal saxifrage is a small plant huddling between rocks high up on a mountain, many species do not occur in such a habitat and are larger (though still rather delicate) plants found on wet meadows.

 Various Saxifraga species are used as food plants by the caterpillars of some butterflies and moths, such as the Phoebus Apollo (Parnassius phoebus).

-Charles Darwin – erroneously believing Saxifraga to be allied to the sundew family (Droseraceae) – suspected the sticky-leaved round-leaved saxifrage (S. rotundifolia), rue-leaved saxifrage (S. tridactylites) and Pyrenean saxifrage (S. umbrosa) to be protocarnivorous plants, and conducted some experiments whose results supported his observations, but the matter has apparently not been studied since his time.
+Charles Darwin – erroneously believing Saxifraga to be allied to the sundew family (Droseraceae) – suspected the sticky-leaved round-leaved saxifrage (S. rotundifolia), rue-leaved saxifrage (S. tridactylites) and Pyrenean saxifrage (S. umbrosa) to be protocarnivorous plants, and conducted some experiments whose results supported his observations.
+In 2026, Saxifraga candelabrum was confirmed to be carnivorous.
+The experiment used labelled Nitrogen-14 isotope-fed Drosophila which were placed on the sticky leaves.
+The proteins of the flies was broken down and the nitrogen was found to be absorbed into the plants to confirm carnivory.